-Since there’s no way for a layman to distinguish the difference between which water is safe for consumption, it is best not to drink them at all and try to treat the well water before rendering it no longer harmful.
+Since there’s no way for a layman to distinguish the difference between which water is safe for consumption, it is best not to drink them and try to treat the well water before rendering it no longer harmful.

 Determine the Culprit – Test Your Well Water

-Testing the water coming out of your faucet, especially if you own well water, is a highly important matter because it gives you a grasp of whether the water is safe or not suitable for drinking or showering.
+Testing the water coming out of your faucet, especially if you own well water, is highly important because it gives you a grasp of whether the water is safe or not suitable for drinking or showering.
 And the basic method you can perform a water test and identify the cause of the murky water is to use a water test kit.

 The basic purpose of the test is to give you a good insight into the water’s composition—